Durga

-The most important texts of Shaktism, Devi Mahatmya, and Devi Bhagavata Purana, revere Devi (the Goddess) as the primordial creator of the universe and the Brahman (ultimate truth and reality).
+Durga is believed to have originated as an ancient goddess worshipped by indigenous mountain-dwellers of the Indian subcontinent, before being established in the main Hindu pantheon by the 4th century CE.
+The most important texts of Shaktism, Devi Mahatmya and Devi Bhagavata Purana, which revere Devi (the Goddess) as the primordial creator of the universe and the Brahman (ultimate truth and reality), identify Durga as the embodiment of maya (illusion), shakti (power or energy) and prakriti (nature).
+She is best known as Mahishasura-mardini; for slaying Mahishasura—the buffalo demon who could only be killed by a woman.
+In accounts of her battles with other demons such as Shumbha and Nishumbha, Durga manifests other warrior goddesses, the Matrikas, and Kali, to aid in combat.

+In Vaishnava contexts, Durga is revered as Mahamaya or Yogamaya—the personification of the illusory powers of the god Vishnu—and sometimes considered to be his sister.
+Durga is typically portrayed as an independent, unmarried warrior goddess.
+However, in traditions where she is identified with the goddess Parvati, she also acquires domestic attributes and is widely regarded as the consort of Shiva.
+This identification is especially prominent in the regional traditions of Bengal, where Durga is also considered as the mother of the deities Ganesha, Kartikeya, Lakshmi, and Sarasvati.

+Durga has a significant following all over Nepal, India, Bangladesh and many other countries.
+She is mostly worshipped after spring and autumn harvests, especially during the festivals of Durga Puja, Durga Ashtami, Vijayadashami, Deepavali, and Navaratri.
 She is one of the five equivalent deities in Panchayatana puja of the Smarta tradition of Hinduism.

-Durga has a significant following all over India, Bangladesh, Nepal, and many other countries.
-She is mostly worshipped after spring and autumn harvests, especially during the festivals of Durga Puja, Durga Ashtami, Vijayadashami, Deepavali, and Navaratri.

 Etymology and nomenclature

 The word Durga (दुर्गा) literally means "impassable", "invincible, unassailable".
 It is related to the word Durg (दुर्ग) which means "fortress, something difficult to defeat or pass".
 According to Monier Monier-Williams, Durga is derived from the roots dur (difficult) and gam (pass, go through).
-According to Alain Daniélou, Durga means "beyond defeat".
+According to Indologist Alain Daniélou, Durga means "beyond defeat".

 The word Durga and related terms appear in the Vedic literature, such as in the Rigveda hymns 4.28, 5.34, 8.27, 8.47, 8.93 and 10.127, and in sections 10.1 and 12.4 of the Atharvaveda.
 A deity named Durge appears in section 10.1.7 of the Taittiriya Aranyaka.
 While the Vedic literature uses the word Durga, the description therein lacks the legendary details about her that is found in later Hindu literature.